Creative Industries Strategy Session - image supplied.

 Storytellers in Residence Launched

-As part of the Creative Leaders program 2020-2022, two Storytellers in Residence were engaged to reflect the unique aspects of the south west through the eyes of young creatives.
+As part of the Creative Leaders program 2020-2022, two Storytellers in Residence were engaged to reflect the unique aspects of the southwest through the eyes of young creatives.

 August 2022